ultraleap/TouchFree-Tooling-Examples/Examples-Web/README.md

 # TouchFree Tooling Examples for Web

-Examples of touchless content only possible through using [Touchfree Tooling](https://github.com/ultraleap/TouchFree).
+Examples of touchless content only possible through using [TouchFree Web Tooling](https://developer.leapmotion.com/touchfree-tooling-for-web).

 ## Setup

 Wave Progress Button is set up slightly differently as it is a react app.
 The WaveProgressButton folder contains a readme on how to setup that example.

-1. Ensure that the [Touchfree](https://github.com/ultraleap/TouchFree) Service is running.
+1. Ensure that the [TouchFree Service](https://docs.ultraleap.com/touchfree-user-manual/#touchfree-service) is running.
+[Download the installer here](https://developer.leapmotion.com/touchfree).
 2. Clone the repo and find the example you want to try
 3. Open the include html file in your browser